 Do I need to use a pool noodle/rolled towel? | No |

-Thread the tail of the belt back through and stand behind it, pushing down firmly.
+Thread the belt's tail back through and stand behind it, pushing down firmly.
 This should work and won't move once tightened.
-Before trying this technique, the belt may be loose enough to wobble - but after tightening up it shouldn't move anymore.
+Before trying this technique, the belt may be loose enough to wobble, but it shouldn't move anymore after tightening up.

 How To Install The Cybex Sirona S Rear-Facing With LATCH